nickfthedev/shopify-nextjs-prisma-app/SETUP.md

   - `pretty`: Run `prettier` on the entire project.
   - `update`: Force updates all packages to latest version and requires you to manually run `npm i --force` after.
 Not recommended if you don't know what you're doing.
   - `update:url`: Use `@shopify/cli-kit` to update URLs to your Shopify partner dashboard.
 Requires a proper setup of `.env` file.
+   `update:env`: Updates the URL from Ngrok in .env file.
+(Ngrok must be running in background)
   - `ngrok:auth`: Replace `<auth-token-goes-here>` with your ngrok token and run it to activate ngrok.
   - `ngrok`: Starts ngrok on port 3000.
   - `shopify`: Allows you to accesss Shopify CLI commands.
 Try `npm run shopify help` for more info.